A guide to Danish school life!

-After 8 years of schooling in England, some of the things my own children noticed when re-entering Danish schools were the lack of locked gates to protect students from leaving the school grounds; calling their teachers by their first name rather than Mrs or Mr So and So; the higher noise level as well as the higher level of student independence when problem solving; and lastly, the extended group work.
+After almost a decade of schooling in England, some of the things my own children noticed when re-entering Danish schools were the lack of locked gates to protect students from leaving school grounds; calling their teachers by their first name rather than Mrs or Mr So and So; the higher noise levels as well as the higher levels of student independence when problem solving; and lastly, the extended group work.

 Not only do schools have to prepare students for a life with freedom and democracy, these elements are incorporated into school life.
 Where appropriate, schools appreciate and encourage student voices in decision making.
 In many countries, teachers enjoy a heightened respect amongst their students via their position as teachers; in Denmark, known for its flat hierarchy in work places, respect is earned on a individual basis by how a teacher interact with students.

 Obviously, teachers are in charge and responsible for the learning environment and curriculum, but students are encouraged to become independent learners from a very early age, to take responsibility for their own learning and behaviour; also, when appropriate, to partake in decision making about school life - both in classroom situations and in school student councils.

 Research shows that Danish schools are cradles for democracy and that students in Denmark are amongst the most competent when it comes to democracy as well as in relation to being able to structure, organise, and effectively carry out tasks on their own and in groups.

 For some, the principle of inclusion may be foreign.
 The Danish system is based on inclusion in the sense that schools must cater for the learning and wellbeing of all children; including those of children with special needs who with support are to be taught in mainstream education alongside their more able peers.
 This means that you may experience a greater diversity in students’ ability then you have experienced previously.

 How to support your child’s teachers to best support your child!